JoyPGit/ecommerceDocker/src/main/resources/notes/Issues_faced.md

     <artifactId>spring-boot-starter-validation</artifactId>
 </dependency>

+business_name if empty is not considered as null, hence @NotNull doesn't catch it.
+For strings use @NotBlank or @NotEmpty.
+NoTBlank checks for white spaces as well

 wareHouseTags -> add column name in entity as hibernate converts wareHouseTags to ware_house_tags  while it's defined as warehouse_tags in dto and entity